Takenobou/image-metadata-extractor/README.md

 `python image-metadata-extractor.py https://example.com/image.jpg`

+To extract metadata from a remote image file and export the metadata as a JSON file, run the following command:

+`python image-metadata-extractor.py https://example.com/image.jpg -j`

 ## Output

 The script outputs the following metadata for the image:

+- Camera Make
+- Camera Model
 - Image Size
 - F-stop
 - Focal Length
 - Shutter Speed
+- ISO

 The metadata is printed to the console in the following format: